PyNLDAS2: Hourly NLDAS-2 Forcing Data#

 PyNLDAS2 only provides access to the hourly NLDAS2 dataset, so if you need to access other NASA climate datasets you can check out tsgettoolbox developed by Tim Cera.

-PyNLDAS2 uses AsyncRetriever for requesting data from the NLDAS web service efficiently and reliably.
-You can control the request/response caching behavior and its verbosity by setting the following environment variables:
+You can control the request/response caching behavior and verbosity of the package by setting the following environment variables:

-• HYRIVER_CACHE_NAME: Path to the caching SQLite database.
+• HYRIVER_CACHE_NAME: Path to the caching SQLite database for asynchronous HTTP requests.
 It defaults to ./cache/aiohttp_cache.sqlite

 • HYRIVER_CACHE_EXPIRE: Expiration time for cached requests in seconds.
-It defaults to -1 (never expire).
+It defaults to one week.

 • HYRIVER_CACHE_DISABLE: Disable reading/writing from/to the cache.
 The default is false.